 What food didn’t they have?

-Very popular in the fourteenth century.
-Often imported and highly sought after these are a great addition to camp cookery for a better and more authentic taste.
+Spices were very popular in the 14th Century.
+These were almost exclusively imported from the Far East and were highly sought after.
+These are a great addition to camp cookery when making more upper-class dishes.
 Salt, pepper, ginger, nutmeg and sugar are often good ones to start with.
-Stay tuned for a more detailed post about spices in the fourteenth century.

-While the seasons no longer dictate what food can be found in shops, looking up what food is in season and when can be very helpful when planning your meal, and is also an excellent talking point when discussing it with the public.
+While the seasons no longer dictate what food can be found in shops, researching what food is in season when can be very helpful when planning your meal.
+It is also an excellent talking point when discussing it with the public.

 Feast and Fast Days

 The medieval year was divided into feast and fast days.
 In a typical week, Friday was a fast day (only fish and vegetarian food eaten) whilst Sunday was a feast day.
 Please try to follow this, avoiding cooking meat on Fridays and fish/seafood on Sundays.
-There were, however, lots of additional feast/fast days within the calendar which you can follow if you wish, and a more detailed blog post is in the works.
+There were, however, lots of additional feast and fast days within the calendar which you can follow if you wish.

 The Garrison covers cooking expenses up to £30 for cooks.
 This is usually more than enough for typical meals we have, but if you want to try something extra special or there are due to be more than 15 members attending on the day you are cooking, please contact the Treasurer who may be able to increase this.